haf/expecto/README.md

 ### Prettify stacktraces/ship test logs

-To get a complete logging solution and stacktrace highlighting, parsing and the ability to ship your build logs somewhere, also add these:
+To get a [complete logging solution][logary] and stacktrace highlighting, parsing and the ability to ship your build logs somewhere, also add these:

 ```